-CityLoops is an EU-funded project focusing on construction and demolition waste (CDW), including soil, and organic waste (OW), where seven European cities are piloting solutions to be more circular.
+CityLoops is an EU-funded project focusing on construction and demolition waste (CDW), including soil, and bio-waste, where seven European cities are piloting solutions to be more circular.

-Høje-Taastrup and Roskilde (Denmark), Mikkeli (Finland), Apeldoorn (the Netherlands), Bodø (Norway), Porto (Portugal) and Seville (Spain) are the seven cities implementing a series of demonstration actions on CDW and OW, and developing and testing over 30 new tools and processes.
+Høje-Taastrup and Roskilde (Denmark), Mikkeli (Finland), Apeldoorn (the Netherlands), Bodø (Norway), Porto (Portugal) and Seville (Spain) are the seven cities implementing a series of demonstration actions on CDW and soil, and bio-waste, and developing and testing over 30 new tools and processes.

 Alongside these, a sector-wide circularity assessment and an urban circularity assessment are to be carried out in each of the cities.
 The former, to optimise the demonstration activities, whereas the latter to enable cities to effectively integrate circularity into planning and decision making.
-Another two key aspect of CityLoops are stakeholder engagement and circular procurement.
+Another two key aspects of CityLoops are stakeholder engagement and circular procurement.

-CityLoops runs from October 2019 until September 2023.
+CityLoops started in October 2019 and will run until September 2023.

 This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No. 821033.

 Disclaimer: The sole responsibility for any error or omissions lies with the editor.
 The content does not necessarily reflect the opinion of the European Commission.
 The European Commission is also not responsible for any use that may be made of the information contained herein.